JLF FIRM ARTICLES AND NEWS

 If you suffered injuries from a dog bite, you should always seek medical attention as soon as possible.
 Even if a wound does not seem serious, professional cleaning and evaluation are critical to prevent infections and other possible complications.

 If you or a loved one suffered injuries in a preventable attack from someone else’s aggressive dog, you may have a personal injury case to recoup some of those damages.
-Always learn about your rights from an experienced California dog bite attorney.
+Always learn about your rights from an experienced San Bernardino dog bite attorney.